2026 Tech Layoffs Tracker

 First, review your severance package and understand your benefits timeline (health insurance, stock vesting).
 File for unemployment benefits promptly.
 Update your resume and LinkedIn profile, focusing on quantifiable achievements.
 Reach out to your network and let them know you're looking.
 Use our free resume scanner to optimize your resume for applicant tracking systems and increase your interview rate.

 In 2026, the technology sector continues to see the most layoffs, particularly in software development, fintech, and e-commerce.
-However, layoffs have also spread to adjacent industries including media, real estate tech, and cryptocurrency.
+However, AI-driven layoffs have spread well beyond tech into finance, logistics, consulting, media, retail, and manufacturing.
 Our industry breakdown chart above shows the current distribution of layoffs by sector.

 Yes, many companies are simultaneously laying off workers in some departments while hiring in others.
 Companies often cut roles in areas like recruiting, marketing, or experimental projects while expanding teams in AI, security, and core product development.
+Roles in machine learning infrastructure, model evaluation, AI safety, and applied research remain in acute shortage.
 Even companies announcing layoffs frequently have open positions, so don't automatically exclude them from your job search.

 Job search timelines vary significantly based on role, seniority, location, and market conditions.
 On average, tech professionals report 2-4 months to land a new role, though senior positions may take longer.
 To speed up your search, tailor your resume for each application, apply to positions where you meet at least 70% of requirements, and prioritize networking alongside job board applications.